 Review all details to confirm the accuracy of your submission.
 Select the Preview button to view your PAR as a generated document.

-If you are a delegated user drafting the PAR on behalf of a health care provider, select the Ready to Submit button.
-This will add the PAR to the Draft eForms queue with a status of "ready to submit" for all delegated users and the health care provider.
-The health care provider must complete the process by signing and submitting the PAR.
+If you are a delegated user drafting the PAR on behalf of a health care provider who wants to review the PAR before submission, select the Save as Draft button.
+The health care provider can complete the process by signing and submitting the PAR.
 Drafted eForms will be automatically removed from the system after 30 days if they are not submitted.

-If more than one medication or a different PAR category was requested during the Requested Items step, you will be presented with the next medication or PAR request to complete the details for that PAR.
-Each PAR will appear as a separate entry in the Draft eForms queue for both the delegated user and the provider.
+If more than one PAR type was requested, you will be presented with the next PAR type to complete the details for that PAR.
+Each drafted PAR will appear as a separate entry in the Draft eForms queue for both the delegated user and the provider.
+Each submitted PAR will appear as a separate entry in the Submitted eForms queue.

 Select Finish when done.